bongadub/Automation-Testing-Demo/README.md

 # Run the command

-The tests will run from the parent folder.
+The tests will be executed from the parent folder.

 Web Testing:
       *behave Web\ Testing/